 39. No enforcement until after 28 days

-(1) A fine imposed on an offender may be registered by a court officer but must not be registered unless —
+(1) A fine imposed on an offender may be registered by a court officer if the prosecuting authority has given the court officer a written notice requesting the court officer to register the fine and either —

-(a) 28 days have elapsed since the fine was imposed; and
+(a) 28 days have elapsed since the fine was imposed; or

-(b) the prosecuting authority has in writing requested the court officer to register the fine.
+(b) at the time the fine is registered there is —

+(i) another fine imposed on the offender that has been registered and that has not been paid; or

+(ii) an infringement notice in respect of the offender that has been registered under Part 3 and that has not been paid.

 (2) In subsection (1) “prosecuting authority” means —

 (a) if the fine was imposed under an Act of the State —the person that is to be paid the fine, or that administers the fund that is to be credited with the fine, under section 60(2) or (3) of the Sentencing Act 1995;